UFOID/UFO-Detector/README.md

 # UFO Detector

-The UFO Detector is a software that allows the autonomous video recording of possible UFOs.
+The UFO Detector is a software that allows the autonomous video recording of unidentifiable flying objects.
+This includes [unknown aircrafts](http://ufoid.net/videos/2-objects-flying-close-together), [meteors](http://ufoid.net/videos/meteor-captured-in-north-hollywood-ca) or other [aerial anomalies](http://ufoid.net/videos/object-disappearing-in-clouds).
 It is designed to detect and record objects that cannot be identified as something known during the day or night.
 [See it in action]

 ### Features:
   - Autonomous video recording of possible UFOâ€™s